johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 In the following steps, I'll reference these (logical) terminals as:
 * terminal 1: run the Faye broker here
 * terminal 2: run builds of the transporter server code we're working on here
-* terminal 3: run the customerApp and HttPie commands here (you can also use Postman, or Curl to issue HTTP requests, of course)
+* terminal 3: run the customerApp; we also interact with the `nestHttpApp` using HttPie commands here (you can also use Postman, or Curl to issue HTTP requests, of course) since we don't typically run both the `customerApp` and the `nestHttpApp` at the same time
-* terminal 4: run the `nestMicroservice` testing application (this is the plain old Nest app that is **using** our new `ServerFaye` custom transporter)
+* terminal 4: run the `nestMicroservice` testing application (this is the plain old Nest microservice app that is **using** our new `ServerFaye` custom transporter)
 * terminal 5: run the `nestHttpApp` here

 #### Primary Acceptance Test